Cookies Connection To Epstein

 The Shabtai Society itself functions less like a campus club and more like a long-term relationship engine—students, alumni, policymakers, and financiers cycling through the same room over decades.
 That’s where deals don’t get signed—but they get seeded.

-When you stack this together—Barak, Shabtai, Epstein-adjacent communication, FIDF networks, Yale society pipelines—you’re looking at a concentrated influence model, not a typical operator story.
+When you stack this together—Barak, Shabtai, Epstein-adjacent communication, FIDF networks, Yale society pipelines—you’re looking at a potential concentrated influence model, not a typical operator story.

 That doesn’t automatically imply wrongdoing.
 But it does imply access to capital is not always democratized—it’s sometimes relationship-driven